github-harunadev/ViewPositionConstraint/README.md

 ## How to use?
 1. Import .unitypackage to your project.
+### Using it on your avatar's head bone
-2. Find your avatar's Head bone.
+3. Find your avatar's Head bone.
-3. Add View Position Constraint via "Add Component" button.
+4. Add View Position Constraint via "Add Component" button.
-4. Make sure your current view position is well-aligned with your needs.
+5. Make sure your current view position is well-aligned with your needs.
-5. Press Activate to let it automatically configure the current offset & activate.
+6. Press Activate to let it automatically configure the current offset & activate.
-6. You're now free to scale up/down the head bone.
+7. You're now free to scale up/down the head bone.
 You can even scale up/down parent bones such as neck, chest, hips, or more.
+### Using it on separate GameObject inside head bone
+3. Find your desired GameObject.
+4. Add View Position Constraint via "Add Component" button.
+5. Make sure your current view position is well-aligned with your needs.
+6. Press Zero to simply activate it without calculating offset.
+7. You're now free adjust the object's position.

 ## Requirements
 - Unity 2022 3.22f1